 The Codroy Valley hosts many regularly occurring as well as annual events.
 Darts, pool, open mic, dances, and various fundraising events occur on a weekly basis throughout the 15 communities.
-Just down the road from Bert Bark Inn at the local community center is a fun open mic/dance that occurs every Wednesday evening in the summer.
+Just down the road from Bert Bark at the local community centre is a fun open mic/dance that occurs every Wednesday evening in the summer.

 The Codroy Valley Folk Festival is a fun family event that occurs during the last week of July/first week of August.
 Apart from tons of local music at the fairgrounds over the weekend, there are various indoors and outdoors activities planned throughout the week for both community members and tourists

 The Codroy Valley Winter Carnival is a week-long even that occurs in February of every year.
 All sorts of indoors and outdoors activities are planned throughout the week for all ages.

 Book available on site!